 A Lit Savings Plan For A Once-in-a-Lifetime Event

-Aakriti’s family moved from India to the U.S. when her mother was offered a research position at a university in New York.
-Aakriti and her brother came with their mother while her father and oldest sister, Anuja, stayed behind so that Anuja could finish college.
+Aakriti’s family moved from India to the United States when her mother was offered a research position at a university in New York.
+Aakriti and her brother came with their mother while her father and older sister, Anuja, stayed behind so that Anuja could finish college.

 To help ease the transition, Aakriti’s mom suggested she start saving up for a trip back home to be there whenever Anuja became engaged or had a child — two major life events for Indian families.

 “I didn’t really want to do it at first,” she said.
-“I didn’t understand how expensive it was to go back to India for my family, but when my mom told me that it would be over $1,000 just for a single plane ticket, I knew I had to help out if I wanted to see Anuja again.”
+“I didn’t understand how expensive it was to go back to India for my family, but when my mom told me that it would be over $1,000 just for a single plane ticket, I knew I’d have to help out if I wanted to see Anuja again.”

 With her mom’s help, Aakriti set out to save 50 percent of her weekly allowance and pay from side jobs around the house.
 They put the funds in a traditional savings account where it accumulated a small amount of interest.

 Three years of consistent savings and Aakriti is ready to spend.
 “My sister is getting married next year, and I am going to be there!” she said.
 “I am so excited to see her and the rest of my family and to be there for the wedding.
 Saving up all that allowance and skipping out on a movie or two with my friends will so be worth it.”

 Aakriti managed to save up nearly $4,000 — or about $1,000 per year — to experience her once-in-a-lifetime event.
 But she isn’t alone.